xiao-mantou/GamingTweaks/Hardware (general)/Readme.md

 ### Devices (common sense tips)

-* Disable all integrated audio devices (e.g. nVidia/AMD audio drivers) e.g. if you use an external or add-on soundcardmake sure you disable the internal soundchip unless you're a an _Audio Pro_ which needs seperate devices.
+* Disable all integrated audio devices (e.g. nVidia/AMD audio drivers) e.g. if you use an external or add-on soundcard make sure you disable the internal soundchip unless you're a an _Audio Pro_ which needs separate devices.
 * Disable all unused integrated peripherals (like e.g. Network, Serial, Parallel Ports, etc.).
 * [Disable all unneeded running services](http://www.blackviper.com/service-configurations/black-vipers-windows-10-service-configurations/) via services.msc.

 The more drivers Windows has to load the higher the chance is that it affects your IRQ/Latency/Processor.
 If you e.g. don't use nVidia HD audio driver(s) then just disable/uninstall or prevent from installing it in the first place.
-Windows then doesn't have to proces seperate devices or do additional calculations which results in a "smoother" gameplay (_lower latency ?_) experience.
+Windows then doesn't have to process separate devices or do additional calculations which results in a "smoother" gameplay (_lower latency ?_) experience.

 ### RAM

-Windows 10 manages memory more efficiently than earlier versions of the OS, but more memory always can potentially speed up PC operations, games don't have to write/cache on the slower M2/SSD/HDD and can use the ram more efficent without the need to swap. _16 GB is the current default_.
+Windows 10 manages memory more efficiently than earlier versions of the OS, but more memory always can potentially speed up PC operations, games don't have to write/cache on the slower M2/SSD/HDD and can use the ram more efficient without the need to swap. _16 GB is the current default_.

+Do not use e.g. 12 GB kit combinations because this will result in worse performance, as Intel explained [here](https://www.intel.com/content/www/us/en/support/articles/000005657/boards-and-kits.html#flex) the OS then falls back to a mode which is called "Flex mode".

 ### Interrupts